StarpTech/bootme/README.md

 - <code>bootme.Task#<b>validateResult()</b></code>
 - Fire `onAfter` hooks

-  _An error in the cycle will abort the complete pipeline and execute the `onRollback` handlers of all Tasks._
+  _An error in the cycle will abort the complete pipeline and execute the `onRollback` (`rollback` is also a hook) handlers of all Tasks._

 ### Rollback Lifecycle